isomerpages/pmo-nccs/_singapores-climate-action/Singapore's Climate Targets/Overview.md

 ---
 <h3>OVERVIEW</h3>
 <p>On 10 February 2025, Singapore announced that it would&nbsp;further reduce
-its emissions to between <a href="https://www.nccs.gov.sg/files/docs/default-source/news-documents/Singapore_Second_Nationally_Determined_Contribution.pdf" rel="noopener noreferrer nofollow" target="_blank">45 and 50 MtCO<sub>2</sub>e in 2035</a>,
+its emissions to between45 and 50 MtCO2e in 2035, as part of our <a href="https://www.nccs.gov.sg/files/docs/default-source/news-documents/Singapore_Second_Nationally_Determined_Contribution.pdf" rel="noopener nofollow" target="_blank">2035 Nationally Determined Contribution (NDC)</a>.
-as part of our 2035 Nationally Determined Contribution (NDC).
 This builds on our 2030 NDC to reduce emissions to around 60 MtCO<sub>2</sub>e by 2030, after peaking emissions earlier.
 This is aligned with our <a href="https://www.nccs.gov.sg/files/docs/default-source/publications/nccsleds.pdf" rel="noopener noreferrer nofollow" target="_blank">Long-Term Low-Emissions Development Strategy (LEDS)</a> to achieve net-zero emissions by 2050. &nbsp;&nbsp;</p>
 <p>Singapore has always taken climate action seriously and we have always
 emphasised on sustainable development.
 In 2009, we pledged to reduce our